robolaunch/central-orchestrator/README.md

 ## Overview

-[EDIT THIS: Give more insight about the project.
-Provide a feature list.]

-The aim of this project is to maintain a generic template for robolaunch projects.
-Members of robolaunch organization can fork this repository and start developing their projects following conventions such as:
+The aim of this project is to make robolaunch accessible and usable for everyone.

-- Following a code of conduct
-- Having a contributing guide
-- Having a style guide
-- Applying Apache 2.0 license
-- Having a README template
-- Having issue & pull request templates
+- Kubernetes Integration
+- User Management
+- Resource Management
-- Using worklows for testing & build
+- Observability & Monitoring
+- Robot Management

 ## Quick Start